-Rahab means ‘open’ or ‘wide’ (her womb?
-Rahab’s name may imply she had many children; this would explain why she risks everything to save not just herself but all her family)
+Rahab means ‘open wide’.
+This may imply she was a prostitute, but also that she had many children.
+This would explain why she risked everything to save her family.

 Joshua means ‘Yahweh/God is my salvation’

 Main themes of the story

 Trust in God, but keep your wits about you too.

 Rahab does not stand still and let things happen to her.
 She makes them happen.

 Even an ordinary person can further God’s plan.
 Rahab was definitely from the wrong side of the tracks, but God used her to help His people.

 Look at things in the long term.
 Rahab had to abandon the citizens of Jericho to save herself and her family.
 The Bible doesn’t mention this harsh reality but sometimes, as a last resort, you have to be ruthless with yourself or with others.

 1 She hid the Hebrew spies (Joshua 2:1-7) Bible text below A woman in ancient Jericho, Rahab the prostitute, saved two spies who had been sent by Joshua to gauge the defences of the city.

 2 Why did Rahab risk her life to save the spies?
 (Joshua 2:8-14) Bible text below Rahab and all the other inhabitants of Jericho knew that Joshua and the Hebrew tribes would attack.
 Rahab did a deal with the spies to save herself and her family.